agera-edc/DataSpaceConnector/docs/integration-testing.md

 EDC codebase has few annotations to help you write and categorize integration tests.
 The following are some of the available ones:

-- `@IntegrationTest`: Marks an integration test with `integration-test` Junit tag.
+- `@IntegrationTest`: Marks an integration test with `IntegrationTest` Junit tag.
 This is the default tag and can be used if you do not want to specify any other tags on your test to do further categorization.

 Below annotations are used to categorize integration tests based on their technologies.
 All of these annotations are composite annotations and contains `@IntegrationTest` annotation as well.

-- `@AzureStorageIntegrationTest`: Marks an integration test with `azure-storage-integration-test` Junit tag.
+- `@AzureStorageIntegrationTest`: Marks an integration test with `AzureStorageIntegrationTest` Junit tag.
 This should be used when the integration test is related to `Azure Storage`.
-- `@AzureCosmosDbIntegrationTest`: Marks an integration test with `azure-cosmosdb-integration-test` Junit tag.
+- `@AzureCosmosDbIntegrationTest`: Marks an integration test with `AzureCosmosDbIntegrationTest` Junit tag.
 This should be used when the integration test is related to `Azure CosmosDB`.
-- `@AwsS3IntegrationTest`: Marks an integration test with `aws-s3-integration-test` Junit tag.
+- `@AwsS3IntegrationTest`: Marks an integration test with `AwsS3IntegrationTest` Junit tag.
 This should be used when the integration test is related to `AWS S3`.
-- `@DapsTest`: Marks an integration test with `daps-integration-test` Junit tag.
+- `@DapsTest`: Marks an integration test with `DapsIntegrationTest` Junit tag.
 This should be used when the integration test is related to `Daps IAM`.

 We encourage you to use these available annotation but if your integration test does not fit in one of these available annotations and you want to categorize them base on their technologies then feel free to create a new annotations but make sure to use composite annotations which contains `@IntegrationTest`.
 If you do not wish to categorize base on their technologies then you can use already available `@IntegrationTest` annotation.

-- By default JUnit test runner ignores all integration tests because in root `build.gradle.kts` file we have excluded all tests with `integration-test` Junit tag.
+- By default JUnit test runner ignores all integration tests because in root `build.gradle.kts` file we have excluded all tests with `IntegrationTest` Junit tag.

 All integration tests should specify annotation to categorize them and the `"...IntegrationTest"` postfix to distinguish them clearly from unit tests.
 They should reside in the same package as unit tests because all tests should maintain package consistency to their test subject.